openedx/edx-documentation/en_us/shared/preface.rst

 All users can view content on the Open edX Portal without creating an account and logging in.

-To comment on blog posts or the edX roadmap, you must create an account and log in.
+To comment on blog posts or the edX roadmap, or subscribe to email updates, you must create an account and log in.
 If you do not have an account, follow these steps.

 #.
 Visit `open.edx.org/user/register`_.
 #.
 Fill in your personal details.